On September 30th, about a month ago, I saw the world premiere of Polia & Blastema, by E. Elias Merhige.

 I remember admiring the art deco towers in Philadelphia, reminding me of the odd art direction found in Shadow of The Vampire or Suspect Zero (Actually a good film).

-I remember talking of my complaints of Thacker to one of the members, insisting that his influence is actually unfair with regards to the entire canon of Merhige (and I could actually say the same thing with his treatment on Emil Ciroan, protecting an internal pessimism without reason).
+I remember talking of my complaints of Thacker to one of the members, insisting that his influence is unfair with regards to the entire canon of Merhige (and I could say the same thing with his treatment of Emil Ciroan, protecting an internal pessimism without reason).

 …The film opens with a burnt filter, similar to what can be done on a Super 8 Camera.
 I was told this was a hybrid film between digital and analog, so it's hard to tell between the two mediums.